The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 High Tea in the Blue Mountains

-A popular way to enjoy the ambience of the historic hotels in the Blue Mountains is to call in for High Tea.
+A popular way to experience the atmosphere of the historic hotels in the Blue Mountains is to enjoy a traditional high tea.

 Lilianfels in Katoomba and the Fairmont Resort in Leura also serve a stylish High Tea.